mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Do you have some questions?

-Ah, the textbook is the combined textbook, Buddhist Wisdom Books, compiled two sutras: [Diamond Sutra](glossary#diamond-sutra) and [Heart Sutra](Heart Sutra), translated by Doctor Conze.
-You can find cheaper, not hard copy – paperback cover, you can find. (["Buddhist Wisdom: The Diamond Sutra and the Heart Sutra"](books#buddhist-wisdom) by [Edward Conze](glossary#edward-conze).)
+The textbook is the combined textbook, Buddhist Wisdom Books, [compiling] two sutras: [Diamond Sutra](glossary#diamond-sutra) and [Heart Sutra](Heart Sutra), translated by Doctor Conze.
+You can find [a] cheaper ... paperback. (["Buddhist Wisdom: The Diamond Sutra and the Heart Sutra"](books#buddhist-wisdom) by [Edward Conze](glossary#edward-conze).)

 He also [added] his commentary [to the translations].
-Those commentaries will be very helpful for you to understand the [Diamond Sutra](glossary#diamond-sutra)
+Those commentaries will be very helpful for you to understand the [Diamond Sutra](glossary#diamond-sutra).
-.
 Without [the] commentary, it's very difficult to understand, because very often you can see very contradictory expression of the Buddhist teaching.

 Okay, do you have any questions?